Concordia College Choral Festival featuring guest clinician Kyle Pederson!

 Repertoire

-Repertoire to be announced soon
+Repertoire will be announced soon!

 Note: We invite you to use the music retailer of your choice to purchase the scores for our festival.
 For your convenience, we include links to the exact scores/editions from popular music retail websites.
 Please understand that illegal photocopies are not allowed to be used at this festival.
 Order your scores early to ensure delivery and preparation time is maximized.